dc-nrx/GitHubSample/README.md

 - I had to remove @testable imports from packages, as it was preventing the app to build for profiling (that is, to analyze it via Instruments).
 For this reason, I had to change access rights to some methods frome internal to public.
 - In order to use SwiftUI previews in the UI package, please open the package directly.
 If opened in context of the main project, the Preview bundle can't be properly loaded, which in turn renders the previews virtually impossible to use.
 - Not surprisingly, the debugger makes the app work much slower than it actually is, which is is even more so due to extensive logging.
 Therefore, in order to properly see the preformance level, please launch the app withoug the debugger attached.

+## Nice extras:

+- Japanese localization (except for error messages).
+Can't guarantee the translations quality though!
+- TipKit integration - on rather basic level, can be seen in the user details screen.
+- Comprehensive API that allow adding new endpoints in some minutes - and several new scenes in a single day.
+- Mocks that support extensive unit tests and provide arbitrary previews.

 ## Area for improvement: